CherryResearch/float/README.md

 - *proactive* float aims to grow into the ability to message the user directly for clarification while reasoning and to suggest tasks and events (for example, a "project review").

 ## Command entry shortcuts
-Float's composer understands inline command tokens so you can trigger tools or search helpers without leaving the textarea.
+float's composer understands inline command tokens so you can trigger tools or search helpers without leaving the textarea.
 Typing `%{toolname}` (e.g. `%remember ...`) immediately flags the name as a tool call, `./` starts file search, `//` starts embedded-memory search, and `.//` blends both result sets.
 Suggestions appear alphabetically (like a terminal's `Tab` completion), render with a hyperlink-like treatment, and backspace at the end of a linked argument removes the link without losing the text.

 | Trigger | Behavior |
 | --- | --- |